colemanw/webform_civicrm/README.txt

 - Enable the module.
 - Create a new webform (or go to edit an existing one).
 - Click on the CiviCRM tab.
-- Drupal 6 users: installing the vertical_tabs module makes the massive civicrm options much more manageable.
-  (the vertical tabs interface is already built in to Drupal 7)
 - Enable the fields you like, and optionally choose introduction text and other settings.
 - Your selected fields will be automatically created for you.
 - Customize the webform settings for your new fields however you wish.